A2Zadeh/ACL_Challenge_HML_20/README.md

 Private test data will be release on Feb 15th.

+# MELD

+MELD is not yet a part of CMU Multimodal SDK.
+Therefore, it is up to the participants to process the dataset (e.g. word alignment).
+You can find the starting page of MELD here: https://github.com/SenticNet/MELD

-## Contacting the organizers
+# Contacting the organizers

+Have questions?
 You can reach us at challengehml20@gmail.com